hbdermott/hbdermott/README.md

 </div>

 ## 👨🏻‍💻 About Me
-- 💼 Doing QA and App support at Convergence.net
+- 💼 Software Dev at Convergence.net
 - 🔭 Working with Fullstack development
 - 🌱 Learning React Native and C#
 - 👯 Colab on React and Games
 - 🎓 BS in CS from UCLA.
-MS in SWE from UCI on the way.
 - 💬 Ask me about how to teach your parents how to "fix" the internet

 <br>